Star Clippers Central America: 14 nights from Bridgetown with Star Clipper

 Willemstad

-The area is famous for its site of clean, narrow streets and its many stores and museums.
-On the other side is Otrobanda, also known as “The Other Side”.
-The area is a maze of residential streets, contrasting with the organized grid of the entire bay.
-Willemstad's colorful colonial architecture has been named a UNESCO heritage site.
-Among the many activities available, diving and swimming with dolphins are very popular and popular activities throughout the bay.
+The vibrant capital of Curacao is a welcoming, cheerful destination, with two distinct historic districts, divided by the beautiful bay of St. Anna.
+Punda, site of narrow, clean streets, is packed with shops and museums.
+Otrobanda, or "The Other Side", is a labyrinth of residential streets, in contrast to the organized grid throughout the bay.
+The colorful colonial architecture of Willemstad has been named a UNESCO heritage site.
+Diving and swimming with dolphins are popular and highly sought-after activities throughout the bay.

 Kralendijk